howardck/BezierBlobs/README.md

 <img align="right" src="GIFs/DeltaWing.PNG" width="667">

-Here's a `SuperEllipse` **Shape** object.
-It has 6 vertices.
+Here's a **`SuperEllipse`** `Shape` object with 6 vertices.
 The odd-numbered vertices are shown in red, the even-numbered one in blue.
 Just because.

 <img src="GIFs/LayersChooser.PNG" height="500">